bbondy/cheatsheets/go.md

 x[:] // Slice of the whole array slice2 := append(slice1, 4, 5)
 copy(slice2, slice1)
-x… (Slice which can be passed to variadic functions)
+x...
+(Slice which can be passed to variadic functions)
 ```

 ### Pointers: